19 Budget-Friendly Home Renovation Ideas for Every Room in Your House

 Paint, wallpaper, peel-and-stick wood products: All are great options to give a new face to old cabinets.
 Corbels can be added below cabinets or under floating shelves for a classic, built-in look.
 Removing doors on some upper cabinets offers you easy-to-access open storage without having to add new shelving.
 Look for ways to refresh your home that not only fit your budget but also how you use the space on a daily basis.

 In the Living Room: Update Flooring

 Many peel-and-stick flooring options are thin enough that you don't have to remove existing flooring to give your room a budget-friendly upgrade underfoot.
-Even if you do want to or have to take off what's there, a new floor can be a long-lasting project that, on its own, isn't too expensive.
+Even if the floor must come off because you just can’t stand it any longer, a new floor can be a long-lasting project that, on its own, isn't too expensive.
 Plus, plenty of DIY options exist to help you save on labor, too.

 In the Living Room: Change Window Treatments

 You can add both style and storage to your bathroom with a simple, budget-smart change: a new medicine cabinet.
-Give yours usability with a mirror on the outside and corkboard or chalkboard on the inside, as well as fresh framing when closed.
+Replace a plain wall-mount mirror to gain storage and a new look.
+If you’re feeling crafty, add a cork board or chalkboard on the inside of the door for daily reminders and affirmations.

 In the Bathroom: Wallpaper an Accent Wall